reduxjs/reselect/README.md

 test("secondSelector unit test", () => { ... })
 test("thirdSelector unit test", () => { ... })

-// It feels silly to have to build a fake state
-// object that produces each variant of the previous
-// three selector outputs we want to test since we've
-// already tested the other 3 independently.
+// We have already tested the previous
-// Instead, we can just test `.resultFunc` and call it
+// three selector outputs so we can just call `.resultFunc`
 // with the values we want to test directly: test("myComposedSelector unit test", () => {
   // here instead of calling selector()